EUPHW Flagship events Wednesday 6 May

 19:00-20:00 Online

-Organised by EUPHA
+Organised by EARLY project consortium,

 10:00–11:00 Kick-off webinar What countries need to implement mental health in all policies: insights from European policy dialogues